Companion to a Stage-1 registered report

 The fidelity map

-Each dot is one effect, in one model, against the calibrated human benchmark: the human effect size runs along the bottom, the model's effect size up the side, in percentage points.
-On the dashed diagonal, the model simulates people — same direction, same size.
-Below the diagonal it under-expresses the effect: right direction, wrong size.
-Near zero it shows no human-like context sensitivity at all.
-And below the zero line it reverses the human pattern — the dangerous case, because the model's answers still look fluent and plausible while pointing the opposite way.
+Each dot is one effect, in one model, plotted against the calibrated human benchmark: the human effect size runs along the bottom and the model's effect size up the side, both in percentage points.
+A dot on the dashed diagonal means the model reproduces the human effect in the same direction and at the same size.
+A dot below the diagonal under-expresses the effect: it moves in the right direction but by too little.
+A dot near zero shows no human-like context sensitivity at all.
+A dot below the zero line reverses the human pattern, which is the case that matters most in practice, because the model's answers still look fluent and plausible while pointing the opposite way.

 View the plotted cells as a table